Exploration of Mars: Notes

 The diagram includes missions that are active on the surface, such as operational rovers and landers, as well as probes in Mars orbit.
 The diagram does not include missions that are en route to Mars, or probes that performed a fly-by of Mars and moved on.

+ESCAPADE already launched on November 13, 2025 to a staging orbit curving around Earth-Sun L2 Lagrange point for studying space weather until late 2026, when the Mars transfer window opens.
+Then ESCAPADE will change course to dive within 600 km of Earth for a gravity assist and execute its escape burns to place itself on a trajectory to Mars.